ifde/dex/notes/notes.md

 (so will be changing it)

 If you assign a `memory` variable to a `storage` variable within the function, it will create a copy of this variable from the contract

+### BalanceDelta

+BalanceDelta - this is the delta that liduidity operations return

+It is used by the BaseHook contract that automatically resolves the deltas

+The link is here: https://docs.uniswap.org/contracts/v4/guides/flash-accounting